ChainSafe/gossamer/cmd/gossamer/README.md

 - `--chain` - path to the human-readable chain-spec file that should be compiled into a format that Gossamer can consume
 - `--raw` - when this flag is present, the output will be a raw genesis spec described as a JSON document
+- `--output-path` - path to the file where the compiled chain-spec should be written

+Examples:
+- `gossamer build-spec --chain chain-spec.json --output-path compiled-chain-spec.json` - compiles a human-readable
+  chain-spec into a format that Gossamer can consume
+- `gossamer build-spec --chain chain-spec.json --raw --output-path compiled-chain-spec.json` - compiles a human-readable
+  chain-spec into a format that Gossamer can consume, and outputs the raw genesis spec as a JSON document

 ### Import State Command